top of page

 The reinstatement affects a vast cross-section of the VA workforce, including clinicians, claims processors, police officers, and support staff.
 NVAC President Mary Jean “MJ” Burke emphasized that the "backbone of the VA" is its frontline staff, not senior executives.
 This injunction ensures that these employees maintain their rights and support systems while the broader litigation continues.
 As the Union (AFGE) Returns to Veterans Administration, there will significant issues the Department will need to confront.
 It's past poor decisions are catching up to it.

-Is the Veterans Administration Prepared
+Is the Veterans Administration Prepared?

-The short answer is NO. In late December, the Veterans Administration initiated a position re-classification project affecting all GS-0201 Employee Labor Relations Specialists.
+The short answer is NO. In late December, the Veterans Administration reportedly initiated a position re-classification project affecting all GS-0201 Employee Labor Relations Specialists.
 The objective to eliminate all labor relations duties from all, except ten, employee labor relations specialists across the Department.
 Insiders believe the intention was to downgrade the grade classification of employee labor relations specialists nationwide.
 Additionally, all office space previously reserved for local unions was reclaimed by respective agencies.
 On top of all this, many employee labor relations specialists voluntarily (or involuntarily) separated from the Department through various means such as the DRP, VERA, resignation, FERS Disability, and regular retirement.
 Simply put, most employee and labor relations offices are critically understaffed and inexperienced at this time.

 Monday, March 16, 2026, will likely begin a new and tumultuous period of chaos in the Department of Veterans Affairs.
 All self-inflicted.